Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   - Consolidating IoT hub service clients and renaming to reflect the items or operations they support.
     - Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing clients had a mix of standard constructors (`new DeviceClient(...)`) and static builder methods (`DeviceClient.CreateFromConnectionString(...)`) that caused some confusion among users.
 The factory methods have been removed and the addition of constructors in clients enables unit testing.
   - Exception handling.
-(Exception handling in the v1 SDK required multiple exception types to be caught.
-This logic has been consolidated to always throw only `IotHubClientException` for exceptions arising from communication attempts with IoT Hub.
+    - Exception handling in the v1 SDK required multiple exception types to be caught.
+This logic has been consolidated to always throw `IotHubClientException` and `IotHubServiceException` for exceptions arising from communication attempts with IoT Hub, `DeviceProvisioningClientException` and `DeviceProvisioningServiceException` for exceptions arising from communication attempts with DPS.
 Parameter validation will throw `ArgumentException`/`ArgumentNullException`/`FormatException`/`InvalidOperationException`.
   - `RecommendedAction` in connection status handling.

 ## What will happen to the version 1 SDK